 Ankole-Watusi Habitat, Ecology, and History

-The Ankole-Watusi is endemic to the Saharan regions of Africa, so they have evolved to live in extremely hot and dry climates.
+The Ankole-Watusi is endemic to the Saharan regions of Africa, so it has evolved to live in extremely hot and dry climates.

-They have also adapted quite well too and subsequently established themselves in, other regions.
+It has also adapted quite well too, and subsequently established itself in, other regions.
 These include Europe, Australia, and both North and South America.

-These marvelous creatures have an entirely herbivorous diet, like other bovines.
-They consume primarily local grasses and leaves.
+This marvelous creature has an entirely herbivorous diet, like other bovines.
+It consumes primarily local grasses and leaves.

-The entire herd sleeps together at night, with the calves placed in the center, and the bulls sleeping along the outer rim, with their horns facing outwards.
-Good protective strategy.
+The entire herd sleeps together at night, with the calves placed in the center, and the bulls sleeping along the outer rim, with the horns facing outwards.

 The Ankole-Watusi holds the (dubious) distinction of being one of the earliest confirmed domesticated animals.
-Records indicate that their domestication began at least 6,000 years ago.
+Records indicate that its domestication began at least 6,000 years ago.